wdv4758h/pypy-extradoc/blog/draft/coverage.rst

 but then we'd abort, and reap none of the benefits.

-To fix this, we adjusted some of the heuristics in the JIT, to better show it how ``sys.settrace()`` works.
-Previously the JIT saw "here's an opaque function which gets the frame object, I wonder if it messes with the frame!"
-Now we let the JIT look inside the trace function, so it's able to see that ``coverage.py`` isn't messing with the frame in any weird ways, it's just reading the line number and file path out of it.
+To fix this, we adjusted some of the heuristics in the JIT, to better show it how ``sys.settrace(<tracefunc>)`` works.
+Previously the JIT saw it as an opaque function which gets the frame object, and couldn't tell whether or not it messed with the frame object.
+Now we let the JIT look inside the ``<tracefunc>`` function, so it's able to see that ``coverage.py`` isn't messing with the frame in any weird ways, it's just reading the line number and file path out of it.

 I asked several friends in the VM implementation and research field if they were aware of any other research into making VMs stay fast when debugging tools